Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: Fast basin examples

-The attractor is the segment of the Koch snowflake curve near the center of the figure.
-The fast basin is the union of the boundaries of the tiles of a tiling of the plane by Koch snowflakes and other related tiles.
+The attractor is the segment of the Koch snowf\/lake curve near the center of the f\/igure.
+The fast basin is the union of the boundaries of the tiles of a tiling of the plane by Koch snowf\/lakes and other related tiles.